alsatian-test/alsatian/README.md

 class MatcherExtension extends Matcher {
     isSomething() {
         if (this.actualValue !== "something") {
-          throw new MatchError("not something", "something", "should have been something");
+          throw new MatchError("should have been something", "something", "not something");
         }
     }
 }